kubedb/docs/docs/guides/singlestore/monitoring/alerting.md

 ## Deploy SingleStore with Monitoring Enabled

 SingleStore is always deployed as a cluster of `aggregator` and `leaf` nodes.
-Below is the smallest viable topology for this tutorial — one aggregator, one leaf.
+Below is the topology used in this tutorial — one aggregator, two leaves.

 ```yaml
 apiVersion: kubedb.com/v1alpha2